 The Bottom Line

 Home staging helps you sell your home competitively—faster and for a higher return on your investment.
 Home staging in Kelowna is essential, as it allows you to elevate your home in a rapid-fire and competitive market.

 Contact Marilyn Mack of Snapdragon Interiors in Kelowna for a consultation.

-As an interior designer and certified professional organizer who can present your home in its best light.
+As an interior decorator and certified professional organizer who can present your home in its best light.